dmp-labs/dmp-af/docs/configuration/model-config.md

 3. **Interval End Datetime**:
     - The end datetime that will be passed to the model and can be accessed via `{{ var("end_dttm") }}`.

+!!! note
+    For detailed information on how time intervals work in dmp-af, including automatic interval calculation for scheduled runs and manual triggers, see [Time Interval Variables](../features/distributed-runs.md#time-interval-variables).

 4. **Target** *(optional)*:
     - The target name to override the default target.